kenegray/GCD-assignemnt/Codebook.md

 The script will get the 'activity' information and load it into the Y data such that there will be an "activity_id" and description column in the data set.
 It will then get the subject data merge them and then merge all three sets (x,y, subject) in order to get a dataset with the subject, activity, and the measurements.

 It will then get the averages for each measurement for each activity for each subject and print that out into a file.

+The variables for the data are found in these files: activities.txt features.txt activity_labels.txt